How to install Scalar DL in your local environment with Docker

 scalardl-samples app.
 Then open the terminal and

 $ git clone https://github.com/scalar-labs/scalardl-samples.git $ cd scalardl-samples

 docker login is required to start the Scalar DL Docker image.
 Because the

-The following command starts up the Scalar DL server along with the back-end Cassandra server in the Docker containers.
-At the first time you run the command, the required Docker images will be downloaded from Docker Hub.
+The following command starts up Scalar DL Ledger along with the back-end Cassandra server in the Docker containers.
+At the first time you run the command, the required Docker images will be downloaded from GitHub Container Registry.

 $ docker-compose up

 You may want to run the containers in the background.
 Add the